JustBorgar/KeyBinder/README.md

 Effortless action binding, auto-positioning, rebinds & multi-method support.

+> [!Note]
+> KeyBinder is no longer supported, please use [Binder](http://justborgar.github.io/Creme-Suite/utilities/binder/v0-1-0/) going forward, which is effectively the same but more up-to-date.

 ## Description ##

 KeyBinder is a ContextActionService wrapper that provides automatic button positioning much like